joegreene/Spring-2014-CS-Lab--SI-/Week 14/hangman.md

   End the program (when outside request)
 ```

-Do something similar to the above
+Do something similar to the above.
+As long as it isn't C++ syntax (and general enough), it's pretty much considered psuedo-code.

 The best way (in my opinion) to go about this is to make it as general as possible at first.
 Think about the problem, split it up into smaller pieces, and go from there.
 This technique is called taking a top-down approach.
-More info [here](#http://en.wikipedia.org/wiki/Top-down_and_bottom-up_design).
+More info [here](http://en.wikipedia.org/wiki/Top-down_and_bottom-up_design).

 You'll want to debug your psuedo-code, making sure there aren't any sort of logical errors or missing steps.
 This way, you won't have to work so hard on the next and
 third step.

+If you're stuck, here's a hint: After initializing the variables and starting the game, we have three states: Still guessing, won game, and lost game.

 #### Translation to C++
 This step shouldn't be too rough to get through, given you have sufficient psuedo-code and syntax knowledge.
 It's definitely the lengthiest though.
 The two biggest problems with translation is